Basic Patterns

 type: 'LoadBalancer'

-replicas: resources.statefulSet.status.readyReplicas,
+replicas: statefulSet.status.readyReplicas,

-primaryEndpoint: Cel.template(
+primaryEndpoint: `${service.spec.clusterIP}:5432`,

-externalEndpoint: schema.spec.externalAccess
+externalEndpoint: spec.externalAccess

-?
-Cel.expr(
+? `${externalService.status.loadBalancer.ingress[0].ip}:5432`

 : 'disabled'